Twig6943/dotfiles/NixOS/README.md

 `Username` `twig`

-Make sure to replace [this](NixOS/machines/NixSlayer/hardware-configuration.nix#L34) with your main drive's uuid.
+Make sure to replace filesystem & swap stuff inside [this](NixOS/machines/NixSlayer/hardware-configuration.nix) with the stuff inside your `/etc/nixos/hardware-configuration.nix` .

 ### Virtual machines

 You might need to change [this line](/NixOS/modules/core/boot/bootloader.nix#L14) if you're on a virtual machine.
+(VMs tend to default to BIOS)

 # How to Install?